MMGameslogo MMGames

 scanf function

-For this purpose, the C language provides the scanf function.
+For that purpose, C provides the scanf function (scan-eff).

 scanf function

-An input conversion specifier is a character that indicates what kind of number the input number should be converted to.
+An input conversion specifier is a character that indicates how to convert an input number into a numerical value.

-It can be used in much the same way as the output conversion specifier used in the printf function.
+You can use it in much the same way as the output conversion specifiers used with the printf function.

-The variable name specifies the name of the variable that will store the input data.
+The variable name specifies the variable that will store the input data.

-The & is meant to signal the location of the variable, which will be explained in detail in Chapter 15.
+This & indicates the location of a variable, but the details will be explained in Chapter 15.

-When this function is executed, the program is waiting for input.
+When this function is executed, the program will enter a waiting state for input.

-The user of the program types the data and presses the return (Enter) key.
+When a user of the program enters data and presses the Enter key,

-The data is assigned to the specified variable.
+That data will be assigned to the specified variable.

-Once you know all this, you can enter data from the keyboard.
+With this much knowledge, you can input data from the keyboard.

-The following program is an example of using the scanf function to display the numbers as they are entered.
+The following program is an example of using the scanf function to display the entered numbers.

 #include <stdio.h>